Medical FAQ Back to Top ↑

 Cosmetic FAQ: Back to Top ↑

 Dr. Benjamin Barankin and Dr. Anatoli Freiman believe that it is critical for safety and optimal results that only someone trained and skilled in anatomy, surgery, and anesthesia be allowed to inject the face with botulinum toxin and injectable fillers.
-Thus, all of these injections are performed by the Dermatologists themselves, always!
+Thus, all of these injections are performed by the physicians themselves at Toronto Dermatology Centre, always!
+A dedication to ongoing cosmetic training and injection techniques, reading and conference attendance ensures that we stay at the top of the cosmetic world.

 2. A local clinic/spa offers laser hair removal for cheap, should I go there?
 Aren’t all lasers the same?